AllenShieh/AllenShieh.github.io/_posts/2016-09-27-comment-system.md

 	<img src="/images/comment system/disqus.png" alt="">
 </figure>
 </center>

+You can futher configure relative settings and use other functions provided by Disqus.

 Well, the second part is a little short, mainly because Disqus is much more easier compared to Facebook Comment Plugin.
 Pfff.
 I spent the whole afternoon fighting against why the change of the domain name would cause the comment system to fail and I had not found the answer.
 I guess the problem result from the redirection.
 When setting the url in the comment system, it is a little bit tricky between the real url and the redirected url.